FabricMC/fabric-docs/develop/entities/first-entity.md

 @[code transcludeWith=:::model_animation](@/reference/latest/src/client/java/com/example/docs/entity/model/MiniGolemEntityModel.java)

-At First , We apply the yaw and pitch to the head model part.
+To start, apply the yaw and pitch to the head model part.

 Then, we apply the walking animation to the leg model parts.
 We use the `cos` function to create the general leg swing effect and then transform the cosine wave to get the correct swing speed and amplitude.